asyncapi/community/AsyncAPI_Community_Building_Goals_2025.md

+## AsyncAPI Community Building Goals and Objectives for 2025
-[Carrying on from Thulie](https://github.com/orgs/asyncapi/discussions/948), it's time to discuss the 2025 goals for building and maintaining the AsyncAPI community.
-The Community Manager needs to ensure the goals are addressed, and that each program/initiative has a dedicated person responsible.
+[Carrying on from Thulie](https://github.com/orgs/asyncapi/discussions/948), it's time to discuss the goals for building and maintaining the AsyncAPI community in 2025.
+These goals will include planned objectives that we will define together to sustain the AsyncAPI Community.
+The Community Manager will play an important role in ensuring that our goals are addressed and that each program or initiative has a dedicated person responsible.

 ## Current Challenges: